aws-samples/config-resource-compliance-dashboard/documentation/generative_ai_assistant.md

    How many EC2 instances are running on us-east-1?
    ```

+### Step 7:
+1. Review and Launch
+   1. Verify all configuration is correct
+   1. Click "Launch Chat Agent"

 ## Prompt examples
 Use the chat agent to query dashboard data conversationally.